 PLRA_S1Ep5 The Problem of Parental Coldness

-Episode 5 discusses “The Problem of Parental Coldness,” referencing Rohner’s interpersonal acceptance-rejection theory.
-It covers four types of parental rejection, impacts on mental self-representation, and links to psychological and physiological issues.
-Studies show 60-80% of rejected individuals display specific symptoms tied to these experiences.
+S1Ep5 (Ho & Chu, 2025, November 3) discusses “The Problem of Parental Coldness,” referencing Rohner’s (2021) interpersonal acceptance-rejection theory.
+It covers four types of parental rejection, their impacts on mental self-representation, and links to psychological and physiological issues.
+Studies show that 60-80% of rejected individuals display specific symptoms tied to these experiences.

 Keep reading